PiyushBhavsar22/IRIS/README.md

 # IRIS

-The Iris flower dataset is a multivariate data set.
+The Iris flower dataset is a multivariate dataset.
-The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
+The dataset consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.

 DATA VISUALIZATION IS DONE BY USING IRIS DATASET